lrs8810/rails_engine/README.md

 ````

 ## Usage
-To see test coverage, run the tests with RSpec from the root of your project:
+To see test coverage, run the tests with RSpec from the root of `rails_engine`:
 ````
 cd rails_engine
 rspec
 ````
+First, clone the Spec Harness into the same overall directory as your `rails_engine` so the two repos are next to one another.
+[Spec Harness instructions](https://github.com/turingschool/rales_engine_spec_harness)<br>
-Run Rails Engine against the Spec Harness:
+Second, run `rails_engine` against the Spec Harness:
 ````
 cd rails_engine
 rails s (to start localhost server)